 E-mail is the preferred communication medium among many citizens, business people, and agency officials.
-The City will work toward and active stormwater program that will establish an e-mail list server to keep stakeholders updated on meetings, policy discussions, and other developments.
+The City will work toward an active stormwater program that will establish an email list server to keep stakeholders updated on meetings, policy discussions, and other developments.
 Implementing this communication link will provide a written record of the communication.